outdreamer/build-a-cure/docs/tasks/example_connection_structures.md

-  - example of linking perspectives with functions
+  - example of linking problem & solution perspective structures with functions

     - simplicity/complexity:
       - identify structures where each perspective would be applied incorrectly & produce errors